Chart Color Schemes

 Croydon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 32 projects likely affecting the region.
-Notable initiatives include Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and The Outlook Croydon North.
-The following list details those most relevant.
+AreaSearch identified 32 projects likely affecting the region.
+Key initiatives are Croydon Community Wellbeing Precinct, Croydon Main Street Revitalisation, 295 Mt Dandenong Road Residential Development, and The Outlook Croydon North.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.